Abstract. A look at the economic effects of Britain leaving the European Union.

 in 2013, 43.2% of UK overseas assets were held in the EU, whereas 46.4% of assets held in the UK by overseas residents and businesses were attributable to the EU.
 (ONS)

 However, if the UK can negotiate successful post-leaving treaties, investment may not be under threat.
 Non-EU countries like Iceland, Norway and Lichtenstein make up the European Economic Area (EEA) and in theory, this could be a satisfactory alternative for the UK economy.

 3. Free movement of labour

-A big political issues is the net migration of mostly Eastern European workers into the UK.
+A big political issue is the net migration of mostly Eastern European workers into the UK.
 This has created stress on housing, infrastructure and population pressures.
 From an economic perspective, the impact of net immigration is mostly positive – migrants tend to be of working age, net contributors to the budget and help fill labour market shortages in areas, such as plumbing, nursing, cleaning and teaching.
 If the UK left the EU, labour markets will become less flexible.
 Since 2016, there have been firms reporting labour shortages – especially in areas like agriculture, retail and construction.

 If the UK left, it would have greater freedom to be able to restrict net immigration.
 However, it would also make it harder for UK nationals to work abroad.
 There are currently 2 million Britons working in EU (Guardian)